Easy ways to reduce your carbon footprint

 Washing machines use a lot of water and energy, and therefore produce a fair amount of CO2e.
 But small changes to your laundry habits will really help.

 Wash clothes at lower temperatures (e.g. 30°C) and use the eco setting whenever possible to minimise the amount of carbon dioxide that's being emitted.

-Avoid the drying function and tumble dryers which are even more energy-hungry – choose to air dry clothes instead near a radiator (and a dehumidifier if you want to speed things up).
+Avoid the drying function and tumble dryers which are even more energy-hungry.
+Instead, choose to air-dry clothes.
+You can even use a dehumidifier if you want to speed things up.